codingjin/lkenv/README.md

 Then we could access the Internet in side the VM.

+## Improvement
+For convinience, we add this as a startup service.

+Like, write dhclient command into a file, /root/startup.sh

+vi /lib/systemd/system/startup.service

+[Unit]

+Description=Startup Script

+[Service]

+ExecStart=/root/startup.sh

+[Install]

+WantedBy=multi-user.target

+systemctl enable startup.service --now

+Then we could access the Internet in side the VM.

 below function to config network interface is outdated, because no /etc/network in Ubuntu 20 or later version.
 ------------------------------
 ifconfig -a